jotavare/libft/README.md

 ``make re`` - use rules `fclean` + `all`

 ## MANDATORY
 The mandatory functions of libft are either functions from the standard C library or other useful functions.
 They are mostly useful for character, string and memory manipulation.
-These 34 mandatory functions must be done correctly to get a 100% grade.
+These **34 mandatory functions** must be done correctly to get a **100% grade**.

 #### Functions to check and manipulate characters: